Quantile spectral processes: Asymptotic analysis and inference: Spearman, Blomqvist and Gini spectra

 \section{Spearman, Blomqvist and Gini spectra}

-In the past decades, considerable effort has been put into replacing empirical autocovariances by alternative (scalar) measures of dependence -- see for example \citet{kendall1938}, \citet{blomqvist1950}, \cite{CifarelliContiRegazzini1996}, \cite{FergusonEtAl2000}, and \citet{sstgr2010} for a recent survey.
-Such measures of association provide a good compromise between the limited information contained in autocovariances on one hand, and the fully non-parametric nature of joint distributions and copulas on the other.
+In the past decades, considerable effort has been put into replacing empirical autocovariances by alternative (scalar) measures of dependence; see, for example, Kendall \cite {kendall1938}, Blomqvist \cite{blomqvist1950}, Cifarelli, Conti and Regazzini \cite{CifarelliContiRegazzini1996}, Ferguson, Genest and Hallin \cite{FergusonEtAl2000} and Schmid \textit{et~al.} \cite{sstgr2010} for a recent survey.
+Such measures of association provide a good compromise between the limited information contained in autocovariances on one hand, and the fully nonparametric nature of joint distributions and copulas on the other.

-A particularly appealing class of such dependence measures is given by general rank-based autocorrelations [see \citet{HallinPuri1992,Hallin1994} or \citet{Hallin2012} for a survey].
+A particularly appealing class of such dependence measures is given by general rank-based autocorrelations (see Hallin and Puri \cite{HallinPuri1992,Hallin1994} or Hallin \cite{Hallin2012} for a survey).
 The idea of using ranks in a time-series context is not new.
-In fact, it is possible to trace back rank-based measures of serial dependence to the early developments of rank-based inference: early examples include run statistics or the serial version of Spearman's rho [see \citet{WaldWolfowitz1943}].
-The asymptotics of rank-based autocorrelations are well studied under the assumption of white noise or, at least, {\it exchangeability}, and under contiguous alternatives of serial dependence.
-An alternative approach to deriving the asymptotic distribution of rank-based autocorrelations, which is applicable under general kinds of dependence, is based on their representation as functionals of (weighted) empirical copula processes and was considered, for instance, in \citet{ferradweg2004,BuecherEtAl2014}.
+In fact, it is possible to trace back rank-based measures of serial dependence to the early developments of rank-based inference: early examples include run statistics or the serial version of Spearman's rho (see Wald and Wolfowitz \cite{WaldWolfowitz1943}).
+The asymptotics of rank-based autocorrelations are well studied under the assumption of white noise or, at least, \textit{exchangeability}, and under contiguous alternatives of serial dependence.
+An alternative approach to deriving the asymptotic distribution of rank-based autocorrelations, which is applicable under general kinds of dependence, is based on their representation as functionals of (weighted) empirical copula processes and was considered, for instance, in Fermanian, Radulovi{\'c} and Wegkamp~\cite{ferradweg2004}, Berghaus, B\"ucher and Volgushev \cite{BuecherEtAl2014}.

-Despite the great success of the $L^2$-periodogram in time series analysis, the only attempt to consider Fourier transforms of rank-based autocorrelations (or any other rank-based scalar measures of dependence), to the best of our knowledge, is that of \citet{Ahdesmaki2005}.
+Despite the great success of the $L^2$-periodogram in time series analysis, the only attempt to consider Fourier transforms of rank-based autocorrelations (or any other rank-based scalar measures of dependence), to the best of our knowledge, is that of Ahdesm{\"{a}}ki \textit {et~al.} \cite{Ahdesmaki2005}.
 The latter paper is of a more empirical nature, and no theoretical foundation is provided.
 The aim of the present section is to introduce a general class of frequency domain methods, and discuss their connection to rank-based extensions of autocovariances.